skyzh/mini-lsm/mini-lsm-book/src/week1-01-memtable.md

 * Is it possible to use other data structures as the memtable in LSM?
 What are the pros/cons of using the skiplist?
 * Why do we need a combination of `state` and `state_lock`?
 Can we only use `state.read()` and `state.write()`?
 * Why does the order to store and to probe the memtables matter?
+* Is the memory layout of the memtable efficient / does it have good data locality?
+(Think of how `Byte` is implemented...)
+What are the possible optimizations to make the memtable more efficient?
+* So we are using `parking_lot` locks in this tutorial.
+Is its read-write lock a fair lock?
+What might happen to the readers trying to acquire the lock if there is one writer waiting for existing readers to stop?

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.

 ## Bonus Tasks

-* You may implement other memtable formats.
+* **More Memtable Formats.** You may implement other memtable formats.
 For example, BTree memtable, vector memtable, and ART memtable.

 {{#include copyright.md}}